 Staff Comment: Concurrent application LUC23-45427 proposes to change the land use of parcels 2735-006-017 and 2735-009-002 from Neighborhood to Low Intensity to standardize the Future Land Use designation across the entire PD.
-The aforementioned parcels have remained undeveloped since the platting of the Glynwood Subdivision.
-The PD proposes to locate a right-of-way adjacent to the first developed lot in the Glynwood Subdivision, while maintaining a 25-foot landscape buffer.

-- 3. Future Land Use Element Policy 7.2: City guidelines shall be context-sensitive to providing appropriate transitions between adjacent land uses with particular emphasis on building compatibility between neighborhoods and non-residential uses. - Staff Comment: The subject development provides a key transition between the commercial uses found along E Silver Springs Boulevard, and the single-family residential neighborhood to the south by incorporating a mix of uses with commercial uses located along major arterial roadways and residential uses between the existing single-family development and proposed commercial areas.
-The proposed PD zoning district provides for development at a density/intensity that is contextually appropriate for the area while incorporating enhanced landscape buffers between land uses. - 4.
+- 3. Future Land Use Element Policy 7.2: City guidelines shall be context-sensitive to providing appropriate transitions between adjacent land uses with particular emphasis on building compatibility between neighborhoods and non-residential uses. - Staff Comment: The subject development provides a key transition between the commercial uses found along E Silver Springs Boulevard, and the single-family residential neighborhood to the south.
+The proposed PD zoning district provides for development at a density that is contextually appropriate for the area. - 4.
 Future Land Use Element Policy 12.1: The City shall require that all development have adequate services and facilities including water, roads, sewage collection and treatment, stormwater drainage, recreation, and solid waste disposal, to the extent required by state law, other provisions of this Comprehensive Plan, or the City's Land Development Code.